- Defined Terms

 5.3 Ticket purchases may be subject to handling charges and/or postal charges, which are detailed on our website

-5.5 For bookings made online over the NPTArtsandEnts and Celtic Leisure Gwyn Hall websites, Neath Port Talbot Theatres accepts payments of Visa Debit, Visa Credit and Mastercard.
+5.5 For bookings made online over the Celtic Leisure Gwyn Hall websites, Neath Port Talbot Theatres accepts payments of Visa Debit, Visa Credit and Mastercard.

 5.6 For bookings made at the Box Office in person Neath Port Talbot Theatres accepts Cash, Cheque, Visa Debit, Visa Credit, Mastercard and Credit Vouchers.

 5.7 How are ticket prices determined?
-Our ticket prices are set at the programming stage and are kept in line with our pricing policy set by the Artistic Manager, but in some cases we sell tickets on behalf of our clients including concert/show/ event organisers, artists and venues.
-Our clients decide the face value price of the tickets and when a ticket is sold we pay our clients the money collected from the sale of that ticket.
+Our ticket prices are set at the programming stage and are kept in line with our pricing policy set by the General Manager, but in some cases, we sell tickets on behalf of our clients including concert/show/ event organisers, artists and venues.
+Our clients decide the face value price of the tickets and when a ticket is sold, we pay our clients the money collected from the sale of that ticket.

-5.8 All prices set are inclusive of any applicable taxes but exclusive of any administration/ booking fee or delivery fee.
+5.8 All prices set are inclusive of any applicable taxes but exclusive of any administration or delivery fee.

-The ticket face value price is set by the Artistic Manager or by the client.
+5.9 The ticket face value price is set by the General Manager or by the client.

 6.1 This fee contributes to our ticket retail, distribution and technology costs.
 The amount of these fees helps us cover the costs of printing the tickets and technology costs.
 Alongside other revenues, it helps us to stay an effective business, which in turn, allows us to reinvest in our technology and the services we provide.
-Our booking fee is currently 10% booking fee per ticket for live events, 50 pence nominal fee for cinema.
+Our Ticket Levy is currently 10% Levy fee per ticket for live events, 50 pence nominal fee for cinema.

-6.2 NPT Theatres may also act as an agency selling tickets for outside events and events at other venues, and usually the same booking fees and delivery fees will apply, but this may be varied from time to time.
+6.2 Neath Port Talbot Theatres may also act as an agency selling tickets for outside events and events at other venues, and usually the same ticket levy fees and delivery fees will apply, but this may be varied from time to time.

-6.3 Refunds of the Ticket Levy will only be applicable in the event of the show/event being cancelled by us.
+6.3 Refunds of the Ticket Levy will only be applicable in the event of the performance/ event being cancelled by us.